Behavior of the distance exponent for $\frac{1}{|x-y|^{2d}}$ long-range percolation: Continuity of the distance exponent

 \end{lemma}

-The proof is completely analogous to the proofs of \cite[Lemma 2.3 and Lemma 5.5]{baeumler2022distances}, so we omit it here.
-The proof of the first inequality is analogous as the proof of \cite[Lemma 5.5]{baeumler2022distances}, and the proof of the second inequality is analogous to the proof of \cite[Lemma 2.3]{baeumler2022distances}.
-We want to get similar bounds on the second moment of distances $D_{V_\mz^{2^n}}$ under the measure $\p_{\beta\leq k}^{\beta+\eps > k}$.
+The proof of this lemma is similar to the proofs of \cite[Lemma 2.3 and Lemma 5.5]{baeumler2022distances}, and we prove it in section \ref{sec:auxil}.
+We want to get similar bounds on the second moment of distances $D_{V_\mz^{2^n}}$ under the measure $\p_{\beta < k}^{\beta+\eps \geq k}$.
 For this, we introduce the following lemma, which was already proven in \cite[Lemma 4.5]{baeumler2022distances}.
+Roughly speaking, this lemma says that the second moment of distances is of the same order as the square of the first moment.

-\begin{lemma} For all $\beta \geq 0$, there exists a constant $C_\beta<\infty$ such that for all $n \in \N$, all $\eps \in \left[0,1\right]$ and all $x,y \in V_{\mz}^n$
+\begin{lemma} For all $\beta \geq 0$, there exists a constant $\tilde{C_\beta} < \infty$ such that for all $n \in \N$, all $\eps \in \left[0,1\right]$ and all $x,y \in V_{\mz}^n$

 \end{lemma}